These are the Best Laptops you can buy in August 2021: Dell XPS, Alienware, HP Spectre, and more!

 Best Chromebook: Acer Chromebook Spin 713

 Chromebooks are usually the best option for school and college students since they are usually cheap.
-Not the Acer Spin 713 though.
-It’s one of the most powerful, pricey, and best Chromebooks out there.
-Since it’s expensive, it also comes with powerful 10th-gen Intel CPU options going all the way from Core i3 to a Core i7.
+Not the Acer Chromebook Spin 713 though.
+It’s one of the most powerful, pricey, and best Chromebooks out there and recommended option if you want a premium experience with Chrome OS.
+It’s available with the latest 11th-gen Intel CPU options going all the way from Core i3 to a Core i7.
 It also comes with a 13.5-inch 2256×1504 touchscreen, a 128GB NVMe SSD, and 8GB of LPDDR4 RAM, making it the fastest one out there.
-The Acer Spin 713 is also Project Athena certified, which means it has a seal of approval from Intel when it comes to performance and battery life.
+The Acer Spin 713 is also Intel Evo certified, which means it has a seal of approval from Intel when it comes to performance, connectivity, and battery life.